-6.2 How could it have a negative impact on these groups/individuals?
-Please refer to the list of protected characteristics to assist your answer 7.
-How are you testing your assumptions about adverse impacts?
 For residents - There may be increased pressure on the road infrastructure in the locality of the school and also car parking availability together with some potential impact of increased noise.
 For children - There may be an impact from increased noise and disturbance of building work impacting on children moving around the school and on the quality of their education.
 Under the Equality Act 2010 the LA must take steps to meet the needs of persons sharing a protected characteristic as being different to the needs of persons who do not share it.
 Currently the school meets this requirement by careful management of all their pupils and their individual needs and will continue to do so during the period that building work is undertaken.
-Response forms were submitted during the consultation phase by both residents and school staff.
-Out of a total of 32 responses 27 were in favour, 1 against and 4 neither for nor against.
-Staff meetings were held to discuss gthe proposal and local residents were given the opportunity to discuss their concerns at 1 to 1 appointments with LA officers but no parent actually took up the offer of a meeting.
-The Headteacher and staff thoroughly discussed the proposal with current pupils via whole school assemblies and also group work.
-7.1 What further evidence do you need to gather?
+Response forms were submitted during the consultation phase by parents, governors and school staff.Out of a total of 12 responses 7 were in favour, 4 against and 1 neither for nor against.
+Staff meetings were held to discuss the proposal and parents and local residents were given the opportunity to discuss their concerns at 1 to 1 appointments with LA officers.
+However no parent actually took up the offer of a meeting although 2 Town Councillors did meet with an LA officer to discuss the proposal and subsequently submitted a response in favour of the proposal on behalf of the Town Council.
+The Headteacher and staff thoroughly discussed the proposal with current pupils through the school's forum.
 A further opportunity for any interested party to submit comments and concerns was made available in the Representation Period ie the 4 weeks commencing with the publication of the Statutory Notice.
-There was only 1 response submitted which was in favour of the expansion proposal.
+However, there were no responses submitted.
 The statutory guidelines with regard to who and how to consult and the appropriate length of consultation have all been met to enable the decision maker to make the final decision.
-8. Who are the stakeholders and how will they be affected?
 Primary (those directly affected, either positively or negatively by the organisation's actions) (1) Parents/carers and their children - will be assured that their educational needs are being met.
-(2) School Staff - less overcrowding at the school relieving pressure on school staff and therefore enhancing the quality of education provided.
+(2) School Staff - less potential overcrowding at schools relieving pressure on school staff and therefore enhancing the quality of education provided.
 (3) The Council - this will ensure that the Council is meeting its statutory obligations; will ensure value for money reducing home to school transport and also that the needs of the Community are being met in that local children will be able to attend their local school.
 Secondary (intermediaries, people or organisations who are indirectly affected by the organisation's actions) Local residents - the LA understands the potential negative impact on the local road network and access and will work with Highways and Planning to mitigate this impact where possible.
-9. How are you assessing the risks and minimising adverse impacts?
 An appropriate risk assessment will be undertaken and any recommendations will be taken into consideration by the Project Manager.
-10. What changes will the Council need to make as a result of introducing the policy / project / service etc?
 There will be no changes to any LCC policy or procedures.
 Building work will be undertaken at the school to enable the expansion of the capacity of the school to meet local demand.
-11. How will you undertake evaluation once the changes have been implementated?
-The number on roll will be reviewed together with the available capacity and projected demand for places in the future at this and all primary schools in Boston and the surrounding area which will enable evaluation of both the need for places and also data on how the offer of places has met parental preference.
+The number on roll will be reviewed together with the available capacity and projected demand for places in the future at this and all primary schools in Louth and the surrounding area which will enable evaluation of both the need for places and also data on how the offer of places has met parental preference.